 - When a customer or service user arrives at your business or organization you must scan their COVID-19 SafeKey and check that their identification matches the information on the SafeKey.
-The QR code will provide their initials, the month and day of their date of birth and a green check if the SafeKey is valid.
+The QR code will provide their initials, the month and day of their date of birth, a green check if the SafeKey is valid and an expiry date.

 - Failure to abide by the COVID-19 SafeKey Programme when an activity or service requires it under the COVID-19 Regulations may result in legal action including disqualification from the SafeKey Programme, closure or a fine.

 - Do not store or record any personal information that is shared during the COVID-19 SafeKey verification process with the exception of guidance provided in support of contact tracing efforts.